nuejs/nue/packages/www/docs/nuemark.md

-# Nuemark: Content first web development
+# **Nuemark:** Content first web development
 Nuemark is a Markdown-based authoring format for rich, interactive content.
 It places content at the heart of web development, delivering a true content-first approach where writing comes before coding, and structure drives presentation.

+[image]
+  large: img/nuemark-content-big.jpg
+  small: img/nuemark-content.png
+  size: 650 x 1321

-## The problem
+## The problem with content
-Modern tooling has a content development problem:
+Modern tooling poses challenges to content development:

 **JavaScript frameworks trap content in code**.
 A blog post becomes a React component.
 A landing page requires TypeScript knowledge.
 Marketing teams wait for developers to update copy.
 Content lives inside JavaScript bundles, invisible to search engines without complex hydration strategies.